tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 #### Proof of Work

-* Proof of Work (PoW) is the most popular algorithm in blockchain nowadays.
+* Proof of Work (PoW) is currently the most popular algorithm in blockchain.

 * This is what Bitcoin came out with, and where the term "mining" comes from.